 - Contribution based Employment & Support Allowance (ESA).

 - Housing benefit.

-The government expects that the scheme will benefit around 650,000 houses.
+The government expects that the scheme will benefit over 600,000 houses.

 - Higher consumer demand: At Rated People, we’ve seen an influx in jobs as lockdown eases.
-With twice as many homeowners planning on making green improvements this year and the Green Homes Scheme coming into place, we’re expecting to see even more new jobs posted.
+With twice as many homeowners planning on making green improvements this year and the Green Homes Scheme now in place, we’re expecting to see even more new jobs posted.